Mild Cured Bacon Celebrated Eben van Tonder 23 September 2021

 Traditional dry-cured Irish bacon by the English Master Butcher, Robert Goodrick.

 Irish Mild Cured Bacon was invented by Mr William Oake of Ulster sometime in the late 1820s/ early 1830s.
-Mild Cured Bacon was the first technical development away from traditional dry-cured bacon that was practised for millennia.
+Some believe it to be the first technical development away from traditional dry-cured bacon that was practised for millennia.
 It was replaced by the modern high injected, industrial bacon following World War 1.
 The use of needles to inject brine into the meat tissues was incorporated into the system very early on.
 Needle injection itself was invented in c.
 1850, also in Ireland.
-Here I do a short comparison with Sweet Cure Bacon and then celebrate Mild Cure Bacon by listing interesting mention of it in newspapers from the 1840s till into the early 1900s.
+Here I do a short comparison with Sweet Cure Bacon and then celebrate Mild Cure Bacon by listing interesting mention of it in newspapers from the 1840s until the early 1900s.

 Brine was prepared and sterilised.
 Meat was soaked in liquid brine for 7 days.
 After brine soaking, it was rested for up to three weeks and smoked.
-Smoking was done for between 24 and 48 hours.
+Cold smoking was done for between 24 and 48 hours.

 The simple brine make-up was: